 Example Config for Palo Alto Network VM-Series¶

-In this document, we provide an example to setup the VM-Series for you to validate that packets are indeed sent to the VM-Series for VPC to VPC traffic inspection.
+In this document, we provide an example to set up the VM-Series for you to validate that packets are indeed sent to the VM-Series for VPC to VPC and from VPC to internet traffic inspection.

 1. Download VM-Series Access Key¶

 If you get a download error, usually it means the VM-Series is not ready.
 Wait until it is ready, refresh the browser and then try again.

 2. Reset VM-Series Password¶